• Skip to main content

 I inhaled my lunch and then it was time to hop in our rental car and make the 2 hour drive to Arkansas where we were visiting Rob’s sister, her husband, and their baby.

 Monday and Tuesday were both complete rest days while we were there.
-However, on Tuesday tt felt like we spent the whole day traveling (left their house at 9am central time and got home around 8pm eastern time).
+However, on Tuesday it felt like we spent the whole day traveling (left their house at 9am central time and got home around 8pm eastern time).
 At least I got this big cup of red wine on our flight.

 On Wednesday we both went to work, which was very strange considering it was my only workday of the week.
-I had to go to the grocery store on my way home because we had nothing for dinner, and let me just say that it wasn’t a fun experience:) When I got home I did about 25 minutes of easy yoga to stretch out a bit.
+I had to go to the grocery store on my way home because we had nothing for dinner, and let me just say that it wasn’t a fun experience.
+When I got home I did about 25 minutes of easy yoga to stretch out a bit.

 Thursday was Thanksgiving, and I couldn’t resist an easy run.
 I ended up doing 5 miles and felt better than expected.